omahs/composable/frame/nft/README.md

 # Overview

-This pallet referesents NFT, for main usage in DeFi.
+This pallet represents NFT, for main usage in DeFi.

-## Usages

-- allows to enter positions and sell it before position is left as NFT
-- allow to split NFT into parts
+Allow to create NFT with class, owner, instance id and map of attributes.

 ## References